Create an Event Hub using the Azure CLI

 ||All Event Hubs within the same Event Hubs namespace share common connection credentials.
 You'll need these credentials when you configure applications to send and receive messages using the Event Hub.
 This command returns the connection string for your Event Hubs namespace.|

 Configuring a new Event Hub

-After the Event Hubs namespace has been created, you can create an Event Hub.
+After you create the Event Hubs namespace, you can create an Event Hub.
 When creating a new Event Hub, there are several mandatory parameters.

 The following parameters are required to create an Event Hub:

 - Event Hub name - Event Hub name that is unique within your subscription and:

 - Is between 1 and 50 characters long

 - Contains only letters, numbers, periods, hyphens, and underscores

 - Starts and ends with a letter or number